seesmof/University-Universytet/61D/process.md

 A bit earlier i heard that you can build anything with Python, wanna try that now please Jesus help.
 Or maybe i can use React Native to build mobile apps.
 Jesus please help.
 Or maybe i can use React to build desktop apps.
 Web doesn't look good to me, i dont understand how the database is hosted.

 Going back to Django, gotta try the page-wise updates i think rather than React's dynamic layout, because with React and Next.js i can't really add a database easily, whereas with Python and Django it's integrated.

+Django doesn't allow for much customization, which is what i want, so imma try customtkinter.